 What is the “One-Day Recovery™ Breast Augmentation™Technique?”

 With standard breast augmentation surgical techniques, women following breast augmentation surgery complain of a considerable amount of pain, swelling, and bruising.
-Dr. Epstein employs the “One-Day Breast Augmentation Recovery Technique” in which the amount of swelling is minimal, bruising rarely occurs and post operative discomfort is dramatically less.
+I employ the “One-Day Breast Augmentation Recovery Technique” in which the amount of swelling is minimal, bruising rarely occurs and post operative discomfort is dramatically less.
 Our patients can raise their arms up high over their heads before leaving the recovery room.
 Some of our patients have even brushed their hair and applied makeup before leaving the recovery room to go home!

 You may have some soreness and minor discomfort, but in our experience you will most likely not need narcotic pain medicine.
 Patients typically describe what they feel in the first 24 hours after surgery as a “sense of tightness” rather than that of pain.
 We will give you a detailed set of postoperative instructions to assist and guide you through the first days after your surgery.
 When these instructions are followed, a 24 hour return to most activities of daily living (with the exception of heavy strenuous exercise) including driving and returning to work is anticipated.

 Heavy lifting or straining should be avoided after breast augmentation surgery.
 You can typically return to work within a few days unless your work requires strenuous effort.
 The sutures are all dissolvable.
 There are no bras, bandages or straps required after surgery.
 Showering is encouraged the same day as your surgery!
 Any post-operative discomfort, swelling, and sensitivity will diminish over the first few weeks.
-Sensation in your nipples may be altered temporarily, but should return to normal as your breasts heal.
+Sensation in your nipples may be altered temporarily, but usually return to normal as your breasts heal.